shekinahmanyi/shekinahmanyi/README.md

 - 🔭 I’m currently working on my final year project.

-- 🌱 I’m currently learning ReactJs and nodeJs to be better at what I do.
+- 🌱 I’m currently learning express and nodeJs to be better at what I do.

 - 👯 I’m looking to collaborate on Open Source Projects.